pudly/schmopera-hugo/content/articles/noa.md

 To me, every song is a little story.
 If you agree, the American Traditional Competition might be for you.
 One last thing I shouldn't fail to mention - the pianists at the competition were amazing.
 I never felt that a pianist wasn't enhancing a performance.

-SIDEBAR
+### SIDEBAR

-The thirteen categories of music at the ATC
+The thirteen categories of music at the ATC:

 Opera